Fine-grained deterministic hardness of the shortest vector problem: Main Results

+is a YES-instance.
+It follows from our assumption that we can solve this instance in

 arithmetic operations.
 As a consequence of \Cref{lem:lattice}, the same is true for the considered $\mathsf{SS}_{c}$ instance.
-Since the instance was arbitrary, we obtain a polynomial-time algorithm for $\mathsf{SS}_{c}$.
-From \Cref{lem:sschard} (1) it follows that $\text{P}=\text{NP}$, which we wanted to show. \end{proof}
+Since the instance was arbitrary, we obtain an algorithm for $\mathsf{SS}_{c}$ that runs in time $2^{o(n)}$.
+Using \Cref{lem:sschard} (2), it follows that $\mathsf{ETH}$ is violated, which we wanted to show. \end{proof}